RTFRekola/multinational-retail-data-centralisation/README.md

 ## Milestone 4: Querying the data.

-Milestone description: "Your boss is excited that you now have the schema for the database and all the sales data is in one location.
+Milestone description: <i>"Your boss is excited that you now have the schema for the database and all the sales data is in one location.
 Since you've done such a great job he would like you to get some up-to-date metrics from the data.
 The business can then start making more data-driven decisions and get a better understanding of its sales.
-In this milestone, you will be tasked with answering business questions and extracting the data from the database using SQL."
+In this milestone, you will be tasked with answering business questions and extracting the data from the database using SQL."</i>

 <b>Task 1</b>